Originally published April 8, 2015.

 If you haven’t filed your taxes, here are some last minute dos and don’ts to help you get the most out of your refund.

 DO: Plan your time wisely.
-You only have a week left, and rushing through the process will make it easier to overlook important elements of your return.
+You don't have much time left, and rushing through the process will make it easier to overlook important elements of your return.
 Pick a day and time to get your taxes done and stick to it.
 Get all your essential tax documents together, like W-2s and 1099s.
 Best practice is to use a copy of last year’s return to help you get your records together.

 Lower your tax liability.
-There’s still time to reduce your tax liability for 2014, albeit not much.
+There’s still time to reduce your tax liability, albeit not much.
 Making a contribution to a traditional IRA will reduce your gross income, potentially lower the amount you owe the IRS and increase your refund.
 Plus, you’re putting money away for retirement, and that’s never a bad thing.

 Be on the lookout for life changes.
 Make the most of tax time by being aware of life changes that will drive new tax benefits, like marriage, divorce, adopting a child or taking care of a dependent parent.
 There are plenty more, too.
 So take some time to figure out what changes have happened in your life that may reduce your tax burden.